 If one of the creative personnel (producer, director, and/or writer) is an alumni filmmaker of the festival (i.e. such person was the producer, director, and/or writer of a selected film at a previous Reel Shorts Film Festival), please email Festival Director Terry Scerbak at firstname.lastname@example.org to identify who the alumni filmmaker is, the name and tracking number for the current submitted film, and the name of the previous selected film that person was also involved with.

-If a submitted film is selected and invited to screen at the festival, we request that the filmmaker provide an MOV digital file encoded with ProRes 422 or ProRes 422(HQ) with 2-channel 16 bit, 48 kHz audio, and with English subtitles if applicable.
+If a submitted film is selected and invited to screen at the festival, we request that the filmmaker provide a 1920x1080 MOV digital file encoded with ProRes 422 or ProRes 422(HQ) with 2-channel 16 bit, 48 kHz audio, and with English subtitles if applicable.
 This file should NOT have a film leader countdown.
 We will not accept ProRes LT, 4444, or Apple Animation Codec files.
-If an MOV digital file encoded with ProRes 422 or ProRes 422(HQ) is not available, we will accept the best quality (lowest compression, highest resolution) digital file (MOV or MP4) of the film using the H.264 codec.
+If an MOV digital file encoded with ProRes 422 or ProRes 422(HQ) is not available, we will accept the best quality (lowest compression, highest resolution) 1920x1080 digital file (MOV or MP4) of the film using the H.264 codec.

 RSFF does NOT have an online festival component.